jtv/libpqxx/BUILDING-cmake.md

  * `-DSKIP_BUILD_TEST=on` skips compiling libpqxx's tests.
  * `-DBUILD_SHARED_LIBS=on` to build a shared library.
  * `-DBUID_SHARED_LIBS=off` to build a static library.
+ * `-DBUILD_DOC=on` to include documentation in the build.

 On Windows, I recommend building libpqxx as a shared library and bundling it with your application.
 On other platforms I would prefer a static library.

+Building the documentation requires some tools to be installed.
+These include Doxygen and xmlto, but there's no list of requirements.
+The way to get this set up is to just try it and see what it's missing.

 ### Generators